Category: Reader’s Corner

 The search for genuinely terrifying and original fiction sometimes leads away from the major publishers.
 Independent horror authors have some of the genre’s most unsettling and inventive voices, pushing boundaries and crafting nightmares outside the mainstream.
 Small-press and self-published authors can build worlds that major publishers would never risk.
 That freedom gives the genre new…

 • 13 Halloween Books to Read (And Fear!)
-This October

 October usually awakens in us a desire for eerie, spooky, supernatural stories.
 That’s probably because on the last night of the month, when the veil between the living and the dead is thinnest, and the spirits can come into our world to partake in – or just take – our lives.
 Halloween has its roots…